NadexWeb/simple-examples-spring-3/simple-client-spring-3/README.md

 # Example Market Data Client

 Connects to FIX for market data and publishes it over websocket to a simple html UI.
+The code is for example purposes only.
+This is not intended to be production quality code.
+It does not represent all the trading functionality available via FIX.

 ## Configuration
 Filter the markets you subscribe to by modifying filters in application.yml